acharyasaagar/migri-appointments-crawler/README.md

-## Simple Web Crawler to crawl immigration website to seek earliest available free times
+## Simple Web Crawler to crawl immigration website to seek earliest available apointments

 It's a simple web crawler which I wrote because the immigration was booked for the next three months and I wanted to get notified if someone cancels any appointment and there is free time available.